-Harry Hobbs is a PhD Candidate in the UNSW Faculty of Law and a Lionel Murphy Postgraduate Scholar.
+Harry Hobbs is a Lecturer in the Faculty of Law, University of Technology Sydney.

-Prior to joining UNSW Law, Harry worked in the Parliamentary Joint Committee of Human Rights, the ACT Human Rights Commission, and as the Legal Research Officer at the High Court of Australia.
-He has a LLM from New York University and a BA/LLB (Honours) from the Australian National University.
-He has published on human rights, international law and transitional justice in Australia and internationally.
+Prior to joining UTS Law, Harry worked in the Parliamentary Joint Committee of Human Rights, the ACT Human Rights Commission, and as the Legal Research Officer at the High Court of Australia.
+He has a PhD from the University of New South Wales, a LLM from New York University, and a BA/LLB (Honours) from the Australian National University.